Sarkozysm: Style and form

 Sarkozysm and Nicolas Sarkozy's presidency is also marked by a major change in political "style" and rhetoric.

 Sarkozy was considered as a celebrity president during the first year of his term, and his opponents have often criticized his superficial attitudes and "bling bling" style.
 His close friendship with major businessmen and corporate CEOs (Arnaud Lagardère, Vincent Bolloré, Bernard Arnault) or prominent celebrities (Jean-Marie Bigard, Johnny Hallyday, Christian Clavier) have also been a source of unease with some.

 Whereas former French Presidents tended to grant more autonomy and leeway to their Prime Ministers, Sarkozy's presidency was marked by a centralization of powers in the presidency and his style was branded by the press as "hyper-presidentialism".

 Heritage

 Nicolas Sarkozy lost reelection to François Hollande on 6 May 2012, but within Sarkozy's party (the UMP), polls and the November 2012 UMP congress showed that activists and members of the UMP have remained strongly attached towards Nicolas Sarkozy and Sarkozysm.
 Both candidates for the presidency of the UMP in November 2012 – Sarkozy's Prime Minister François Fillon and UMP secretary-general Jean-François Copé have officially claimed loyalty to the Sarkozyst 'ideals'.
 Since 2017, Nicolas Sarkozy has again become the most appreciated right-wing politician of the French.

+During 2023, a resurgence in popularity, or even a significant shift, emerged towards the traditional so-called 'hard' right, especially since the legal cases against it and their consequences (prison in particular), where the justice system is considered by some French people to be militant of the 'moral' left and which ultimately leads to a lack of objectivity in its decisions.